Case Studies & Articles

 Not everyone is eligible to buy property in Jersey, and you must understand whether or not you are entitled to purchase real estate before you start looking at properties.

-When it comes to buying residential property, Jersey’s legal system essentially prioritises those born in Jersey or those who have lived in Jersey for ten years or more.
+When it comes to property purchases and mortgages in Jersey, Jersey’s legal system essentially prioritises those born in Jersey or those who have lived in Jersey for ten years or more.
 Given there is significantly more demand for residential properties than supply (and reflecting that Jersey has seen an influx of residents from abroad in the past few decades), the system ensures that locals can retain access to residential property, and they aren’t priced out of the market.

 For those with "residential" status (usually those born on Jersey or who have lived on the island for many years), there is no restriction on buying, selling or owning a residential property that you will let out.

-If you have "entitled to work" status, generally, you will not be able to purchase property, except in scenarios when you buy a home with a spouse who has "residential" status.
+If you have "entitled to work" status, generally, you will not be able to purchase property or get a mortgage in Jersey, except in scenarios when you buy a home with a spouse who has "residential" status.
 Anyone with "residence" status cannot buy Jersey property, although you can rent a property, as can those with "entitled to work" status.

 Jersey also offers a pathway for wealthy individuals to purchase Jersey property through its High Value Residency scheme.

-In addition to the more standard eligibility statuses, Jersey also proposes a High Value Residency scheme for high-net-worth (HNW) individuals.
+In addition to the more standard eligibility statuses, Jersey also proposes a High Value Residency scheme for high-net-worth (HNW) individuals looking to buy property or get a Jersey mortgage.
 Jersey grants only a few High Value Residency statuses to HNWI each year.

 The scheme is designed to offer a route to residency for HNWI who will bring a tangible social or economic value to the island through their residency on Jersey.
 HNWI with the following characteristics can be ideal for the scheme, provided you also meet the additional criteria:

 You are still active in their business or investment activities and continue to generate wealth